Sophia University: School festival

 The name of the school festival is Sophia Festival (ソフィア祭) and is held every year between October 31 and November 3.
 "Sophians Contest", where contestants are chosen for both appearance and spreading social awareness, and other events are held.
 In addition, volunteers from school clubs and departments make and sell curry rice, naan, and other snacks, and famous individuals are invited to the campus to hold lectures.

 Cultural activities

 Many clubs are active under Cultural/Academic Alliance, Music Activities Committee, Theatrical Activities Committee, and Hobby Club Alliance.
 Those include 19 cultural clubs, 10 musical clubs, and 8 theatrical clubs.
-In addition, there are many unorganized groups, including Catholic organizations, such as Catholic Student Association, SAfro FAmily, Sophia Choir, etc.
+In addition, there are many unorganized groups, including Catholic organizations, such as Catholic Student Association, SAfro FAmily, Sophia Choir, etc. Angles is a student-run academic journal in the Department of English Studies.

 Sports

 Sophia University does not have a preferential admission system for high school students with sport track, however, the university supports students with excellent results in individual sports.

 Sophia University - Nanzan University Inter-University Athletic Tournament or "Johnan" (上南戦) has been held since 1960 to strengthen bonds between Catholic universities, with the participation from all sports clubs.
 Since 14th Tournament in 1974, it has been treated as a major event in the university.
 61st and 62nd Tournaments were cancelled during the COVID-19 pandemic, with 63rd being first held in 2022 after the pandemic, with Sophia winning 17-15 against Nanzan.

 Since 2010, Sophia University and Sogang University have held an athletic and cultural exchange event called Sogang-Sophia Festival of Exchange (SOFEX).

 Around 40 clubs are organized under the Sophia University Athletic Association.
 Those include: